School rules document (pdf)

 All garments and articles of personal property including clothing must be clearly labelled with the owner's name and the initial of their House.
 For Physical Education, the regulation School kit must always be worn.
 Boys taking part in games, matches must store their belongings, money and other valuables in a secured locker.
 The School accepts no responsibility for loss or damage of any kind.

-Rules which refer to the School Bounds
+Rules which refer to the School Grounds

 • No boy may go outside the School grounds during the school day without an Exeat or other official permission.